lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 There are two main categories of foreign tax-exempt investors:

 * **Foreign tax-exempt charitable organizations:** Organizations that fall within the <abbr>IRC</abbr> section 501(c)(3) exemption for charitable organizations.
-For these organizations to claim tax-exempt status and be eligible to be exempt from withholding taxes on <abbr>FDAP</abbr> income, they must obtain either an <abbr>IRS</abbr> private letter ruling or (more commonly) a tax opinion from reputable (in the opinion of the withholding agent) U.S. tax counsel attesting that they satisfy the criteria to claim tax-exempt status.
+For these organizations to claim tax-exempt status and be eligible to be exempt from withholding taxes on <abbr>FDAP</abbr> income, they must obtain either an <abbr>IRS</abbr> private letter ruling on their tax-exempt status or (more commonly) a tax opinion from reputable (in the opinion of the withholding agent) U.S. tax counsel attesting that they satisfy the criteria to claim tax-exempt status.
-* **Foreign governments and sovereign wealth funds:**
+* **Foreign governments and sovereign wealth funds:** Governments and certain “controlled commercial entities”<sup><a href="#fn" id="fref"></a></sup> of foreign governments, e.g. pension funds and sovereign wealth funds owned by foreign governments.

 ### Foreign tax-exempt charitable organizations

-Foreign tax-exempt charitable organizations are essentially treated identically to their U.S. tax-exempt counterparts.
-No taxes are imposed on capital gains or ordinary income ()
+Foreign tax-exempt charitable organizations are essentially treated identically to their U.S. tax-exempt counterparts once they have either an <abbr>IRS</abbr> private letter ruling on their tax-exempt status or a tax opinion attesting that they qualify for tax-exempt status.
+No taxes, including withholding taxes, are imposed on ordinary income (dividends, interest, rents, and royalties) and capital gains earned by these organizations.

+This general rule is subject to the <abbr>UBIT</abbr> exception: a foreign tax-exempt charitable organization that invests in _U.S. investments_ that generate <abbr>UBTI</abbr> will be taxed on that income in the same manner as a U.S. tax-exempt investor.
+Thus, the foreign tax-exempt charitable organization will need to file a U.S. federal income tax return and pay U.S. federal income taxes, which most foreign investors (taxable and tax exempt) would prefer to avoid.

-Foreign private foundations (equivalent to U.S. private foundations under <abbr>IRC</abbr> section 509) are subject to a 4% excise tax on gross income from U.S. sources, other than <abbr>UBTI</abbr>, collected by way of withholding.
-Incongruously, this excise tax is applied even to _capital gains_ and _portfolio interest,_ which are not normally taxed in the hands of other foreign taxable and tax-exempt investors.
+However, foreign private foundations (equivalent to U.S. private foundations under <abbr>IRC</abbr> section 509) are subject to a 4% excise tax on gross income from U.S. sources, other than <abbr>UBTI</abbr>, collected by way of withholding.
+Incongruously, this excise tax is applied even to _capital gains_ and _portfolio interest,_ which are _not_ normally taxed in the hands of other foreign taxable and tax-exempt investors.

 #### The solution